pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/mp.md

 This matters during training.
 Consider a case when a particular weight parameter \\( W_i \\) is large, e.g., around 5.
 If we represent this in lower formats like FP8, the representable numbers in FP8 around 5 have a coarser step size.
 This means that any update \\( \Delta W_i \\) that is less than the step size is as good as no update because it leaves the weight unchanged.

-> In a low-precision format, the magnitude of \\( W_i \\) might cause the fine-grained update \\( \Delta W_i \\) to be completely lost—i.e., the value doesn't change at all.
+> In a low-precision format, the magnitude of \\( W_i \\) might cause the fine-grained update \\( \Delta W_i \\) to be completely lost, i.e., the value doesn't change at all.
 The lower precision simply lacks the granularity to represent such a small update at that scale.

 **Under the hood:** Learning rate multiplication further reduces the magnitude of the weight update, increasing the risk of underflow in low-precision formats.
 To avoid this, the update is not written to a low-precision buffer.
 Instead, it is applied directly to the high-precision master weights, ensuring that small updates are not lost due to limited numerical resolution.